mozilla/extension-workshop/src/content/documentation/develop/build-a-secure-extension.md

   - use jQuery functions `attr()` and `text()` to insert strings.
   - sanitize HTML content with  [DOMPurify](https://github.com/cure53/DOMPurify).
   ::: note
   DOMPurify versions 2.0.6 and older contain a cross-site-scripting security vulnerability.
 Please ensure you are using the latest version.
+AMO will allow the latest 2.x version at the time of submission; previous versions will not be accepted due to their security vulnerabilities.
   :::
   - use templating engine commands that escape any HTML before inserting it.